WTFAcademy/WTF-Ethers/en/03_ReadContract/readme.md

 ### Read-only and Read-write Contracts

 `Contract` objects can be divided into two types: read-only and read-write.
-Read-only `Contract` objects can only read contract information on the chain by executing `call` operations, which involve calling the `view` and `pure` functions in the contract, but they cannot perform transactional `transaction` operations.
+Read-only `Contract` objects can only read contract information on the chain by executing `call` operations, which involve calling the `view` and `pure` functions in the contract.
+They cannot perform `transaction` operations.
 The methods of creating these two types of `Contract` variables are different:

 - Read-only `Contract` variable: The parameters are the contract address, contract `abi`, and `provider` variable (read-only).